Sha0/nsfdsuds/readme.txt

 And that the privileged container uses nsfdsuds in client-mode:

-  # ./nsfdsuds --client /shared/nsfdsuds.socket /bin/sh
+  # ./nsfdsuds --client /shared/nsfdsuds.socket /bin/busybox sh

 The non-privileged container should pass its namespace file-descriptors across the socket-file on the shared mount-point to the privileged container, who